quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- we arrive to a most simple Keras model, using a mere 3 scalar variables to showcase the underlying already tried and used persistence management
+- we arrive to a most simple Keras model, using a mere 3 scalar variables to showcase the underlying, already tried and used, persistence management

 - .